chrislattman/blogging-project/docs/git/index.md

 git branch -D <merged_branch>
 ```

 Congratulations!
-You have now contributed code with `git`.
+You have now contributed code with Git.

-PS: on GitHub and Bitbucket, Merge Requests are known as Pull Requests, and the default branch for GitHub is currently called `master`.
+PS: on GitHub and Bitbucket, Merge Requests are known as Pull Requests, and the default branch for Git is currently called `master`.

 ## Miscellaneous